Search by Area

 Onja Onja Bonfire

 Kadomatsu and shimekazari, the New Year’s ornaments, are gathered from around the city, piled up on the shrine site and put on fire to offer a prayer for good health and safety of families for the coming new year.

-Held every year during New Year’s holidays, this is the traditional market with a history of over 300 years.
-People buy edible gibel fish (funa) here to serve it to the gods as New Year’s offering.
+Held every year during New Year's holidays, this traditional market has a history of over 300 years.
+People buy edible Crucian carp (Funa) here to serve it to the gods as New Year’s offering.

 Ureshino Attaka Festival

 Hiryugama is known for its kiln of the world’s largest size.
-At night on St. Valentine’s Day and its eve, 6,000 lanterns and electric illuminations will together create fantastic sea of light There will also be various fun events including stage shows and a fair of adorable potteries..
+At the holy night in February, 6000 lanterns and electric illuminations will together create a fantastic sea of light.
+There will also be various fun events such as stage shows, a special cafe open only on this day inside the kiln where Takeo desserts can be tasted, or exhibitions and sales of adorable potteries, etc.

 This festival of porcelain hina doll is held in Okawachiyama, the home of many hideaway kilns.
 Porcelain dolls unique to each kiln will be exhibited and sold.

 Saga Joka (Castle Town) Hina Dolls Festival